Older adults and abuse

 Perpetrators

-Do any of the following apply to you as a caregiver for an older relative or older adult?
+Do any of the following describe how you treat a partner, an older relative, or someone in your care?

 Click to read information for people who have committed abuse.